spinnaker/spinnaker.github.io/reference/artifacts/in-pipelines/index.md

    a stage of type _Pipeline_ pointing to another pipeline (Pipeline B).
 In this case, Pipeline B will have access to any artifacts from Pipeline A that are upstream from where it was triggered.

+## Stages that produce artifacts

+Stages can be configured to 'Produce' artifacts if they expose the following Stage configuration:

+{%
+   include
+   figure
+   image_path="./produced-artifact.png"
+%}

+If you are configuring your stages using JSON, the expected artifacts are placed in a top-level `expectedArtifacts: []` list.

+There are two ways to use this:

+1. __To bind artifacts injected into the stage context__

+   If your stage emits artifacts (such as a "Deploy (Manifest)" stage) into the pipeline context, you can match against these artifacts for downstream stages to consume.

+2. __To artificially inject artifacts into the stage context__

+   If you are running a stage that does not natively emit artifacts (such as the "Run Job" stage), you can use the default artifact, which always binds to the expected artifact, to be injected into the pipeline each time it is run. _Keep in mind:_ If the matching artifact is empty, it will bind any artifact, and your default artifact will not be used.

 # A Visual Explanation

 To help explain how artifacts & expected artifacts work, let's walk through a